Bombs, attacks hit Iraqi cities, at least 60 dead

 At least four people were killed and 41 others wounded near Kerbala, 80 km (50 miles) southwest of Baghdad, when a car bomb exploded near a police station, a local health department spokesman said.

-One man was killed and 12 people were wounded in simultaneous car and motorbike bombings in the center of the northeastern city of Kirkuk, police sources said.
+One man was killed and 12 people were wounded in simultaneous car and motorbike bombings in the centre of the northeastern city of Kirkuk, police sources said.

 In al-Wajehiya, another town in Diyala province, a bomb in a parked car went off near a government building, killing one policeman and wounding 13, a police source said.